 At NorthShore, our vascular specialists rely on their clinical knowledge to accurately screen and diagnose patients with DVTs and employ the latest imaging tools when necessary.
-During your comprehensive evaluation, one of our experienced board-certified vascular surgeons will ask you about your medical history and conduct a physical exam.
-Your NorthShore physician expert may recommend a painless, non-invasive diagnostic procedure called a duplex ultrasound test to confirm the diagnosis.
+During your comprehensive evaluation, one of our experienced vascular physicians will ask you about your medical history and conduct a physical exam.
+A painless, noninvasive diagnostic procedure called a duplex ultrasound test may be ordered to confirm the diagnosis.

 Most DVTs can be effectively treated with medications or minimally-invasive techniques to either prevent the clot from becoming larger or to break up the clot.
 We offer a number of treatment options, including:

 - Anticoagulants—Blood-thinners such as heparin and warfarin (Coumadin) are usually the first-line treatment for preventing further clot formation or enlargement of a current clot.